Gilbert Teodoro: Congressman (1998–2007)

 From 1998 to 2007, he was a House Representative for the First District of Tarlac province.
 He assumed the position of Assistant Majority Leader in the 11th Congress and head of the Nationalist People's Coalition House members.
 He was a member of the House contingent to the Legislative-Executive Development Advisory Council.
 Teodoro was a part of the "Bright Boys" clique.
-He authored 106 bills during his time.
+He authored 106 bills during his time, among which was a bill seeking to repeal capital punishment.

 Following his three terms in office—the maximum number allowed by the constitution — he was succeeded by his wife, Monica Prieto-Teodoro.

 Secretary of National Defense (2007–2009)

-U.S. Defense Secretary Robert M. Gates and Defense Secretary Teodoro (right) at a press conference at Camp Aguinaldo, June 1, 2009.
+US Defense Secretary Robert M. Gates and Defense Secretary Teodoro (right) at a press conference at Camp Aguinaldo, June 1, 2009.

 Teodoro was appointed secretary of national defense in August 2007 at the age of 43.
 He was the second youngest person to ever hold the position after Ramon Magsaysay, who assumed the position a day after he turned 43.